ltoanh/FbProject/README.md

 # FACEBOOK - CLONE

-project to learn React.js and Redux Toolkit
+project to learn React.js, Redux Toolkit and Firebase

 ## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform
+### 1. Authenticate
+- user have to login to use
+- store user authen at local storage
+- user can logout
+### 2. Status post
+- post, delete status with images (option) to all users
+- like, comment posts
+### 3. Connect with all users
+- show how many users online, offline
+- show list user sort by online, offline
+- message real-time to any users
+- show total unread messenger at navbar

 ## Tech Stack